To become, and remain, a look-through company (LTC), a company must meet the following criteria for the whole of each income year:

 - Its owners must have only look-through interests.

-- It must have five or fewer look-through counted owners, who must be either natural persons or trustees (including corporate trustees).
+- It must have 5 or fewer look-through counted owners, who must be either natural persons or trustees (including corporate trustees).
 Related shareholders can be counted as a single owner.
 An ordinary company cannot hold shares in a look-through company, but a look-through company can hold shares in another look-through company.

-- It must not have an owner which is a tax charity or a Māori authority, unless the tax charity or Māori authority are grandparented.
+- None of its owners can be tax charities or a Māori authorities, unless the tax charity or Māori authority are grandparented.

-- If foreign owners own more than 50% of the interests in the LTC are more than 50% held by foreign LTC holders, the LTC must not have a foreign-sourced amount for the year that is more than $10,000 or 20% of the LTC’s gross income for the year (whichever is greater).
+- If foreign owners own more than 50% of the interests in the look-through company, the look-through company must not earn more than $10,000 or 20% of its gross income for the year from overseas (whichever is greater).